Drunk-in-a-Cornfield/iowa-fcst/README.txt

      - On EC2 with Ubuntu 20.04, all we needed was: sudo apt install docker.io docker-compose
    - https://docs.docker.com/engine/install/linux-postinstall/
      - Linux post-install steps make it so you don't need to use sudo with docker commands
 2. Install Docker Compose
    - https://docs.docker.com/compose/install/
 3. Download the raw data from Kaggle
    - https://www.kaggle.com/datasets/residentmario/iowa-liquor-sales
-4. Extract the Kaggle data file to <project-root>/database/Iowa_Liquor_Sales.csv
+4. Extract the Kaggle data file to:
+   <project-root>/database/Iowa_Liquor_Sales.csv

 EXECUTION